 At New York Rental by Owner, we’ve got some fantastic rental properties perfect for your next vacation.

 This farmhouse in Lake Algonquin sleeps 8 and is nestled on 11 acres.
 Enjoy snowshoeing on the lake in winter, hiking in the summer, and a plethora of farmers’ markets and bird-watching in the spring and fall.
-Or, just relax by the fire and soak in the peace and quiet!
+Or, just relax by the fire and soak in the peace!

 If you want a waterfront property, this cottage that sleeps 5 is the perfect getaway.
 Boat, fish, or relax on the deck in the summer.
 And this one’s just a hop, skip, and a jump away from Saratoga Springs, Gore Mountain, and Lake George for added fun.
 Bonus: This rental comes with a private hot tub!